balanced/balanced-android/README.md

 ## Installation

-- Add balanced-android-VERSION.jar as a dependency in your project
+- balanced-android v1.0 is now an Android Library Project.
+Include it as such in your application.

 ## Usage